OUP/eac-core-golden-AMI/readme.md

 - Create a Source S3 bucket (this will be used to hold the files used in the deployment)
 - Create a prefix in the bucket with the same name as the pipeline will be called
 - Upload the three Cloudformation templates into the created bucket/prefix
-- Move the InspectorRun.py file to a zip folder and upload this to the S3 bucket/pipeline prefix
+- Move the InspectorRun.py file to a zip folder and upload this to the ROOT of the S3 bucket

 ### SSM Parameters
 - Check the SSM Parameter store and make sure it already has the parameters created that the stack will use